SKies2003/Nifty50-AnalyticsHub/README.md

 - **log_returns.csv**: CSV file with computed log returns for Nifty 50 stocks.
 - **requirements.txt**: List of dependencies required to run the application.

+### Deployment
+You can access the deployed version of the app here: [Nifty50 Analytics Hub](https://nifty50-analytics.streamlit.app/)

 License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.